Rojikku/home-ops/stash-restore/README.md

 There is a script to enable you to easily comment out certain deployments, but you could also deploy the entire folder without the script.

+1. Run Deployments for every service you want to install
+2. Wait for them all to come up
+3. Run restores and data will start flowing in

 ## Tips and Tricks